 All Rights Reserved.

-Father Hanly’s homily for 6th Sunday of Easter, Year C, was delivered on 9th May 2010.
+Father Hanly’s sermon for Sixth Sunday of Easter, Year C, was delivered on 9th May 2010.

 If you would like to use our transcript of this sermon (updated 2019), please contact us at firstname.lastname@example.org for permission.